-In emerging countries, foreign aid is often irrelevant in comparision to domestic resources.
+For example, in emerging economies, foreign aid is often irrelevant in comparision to domestic resources.
 Many have experienced sustained growth and now have expanded middle, yet insecure, classes.
-However, these same countries are often home to substantial poverty alongside the new wealth.
-The majority of the world's poor live in countries officially categorised by the World Bank as 'middle income'.
+However, these same countries are often home to substantial poverty alongside the new wealth – the majority of the world's poor live in countries officially categorised by the World Bank as 'middle income.'

-Our research examines these problems in a variety of settings, with a particular focus on Asia and Latin America.
-These two regions are vastly different, but both present a challenge to the historical global dominance of Europe and the USA.
-They offer an opportunity to reinterpret the meaning of 'international development'.
+Our research examines these problems in a variety of settings, with a particular focus on East and South Asia and Latin America.
+These regions are vastly different, but present a challenge to the historical global dominance of Europe and the USA.
+They offer an opportunity to reinterpret the meaning of 'international development.'

 Key partners in building impact